jwilling/JNWCollectionView/README.md

 [collectionView reloadData];
 ```

 You now have a fully-functioning collection view.
-But that's just scratching the surface.
-Take a look at the demo project and give it a spin, otherwise keep reading.
+But that's just scratching the surface. **Take a look at the demo project and give it a spin**, otherwise keep reading.

 ## Lets dive deeper ##